-*Standard price of tune-up is $109.
-Price valid for one working system.
-For gas or heat pump systems only; does not apply to oil fired systems.
+Homeowner may save up to $2,000 in Federal tax credits on select systems.
+It is the homeowner's responsibility to consult with tax advisors on eligibility.
 Valid at participating ARS® Network locations.
-Not valid for third party, new construction, or commercial customers, with any other offers, discounts, or on prior sales.
-Call service center for details.
+Not valid for third party, new construction or commercial customers, tune-ups, with any other offers, discounts or prior sales.
+See service center for details.
 Coupon required at time of service.
 Void if copied or transferred and where prohibited.
 Any other use may constitute fraud.
 Cash value $.001.
-Offer expires 6/30/22.
+Offer Expires 12/31/2022.

 License # 7113540